bbensyk/hoomdini/README.md

   - Active Brownian Particles
   - Active Brownian with Bias towards exit
 - Customizable particle starting locations based on density for both square and hexagonal packing
-- Placement of static particles to be used as either doors or obsticals
+- Placement of static particles to be used as either doors or obstacle
 - Exclusion of particles that have escaped through the walls
 - Tracks the number of escaped particles over time and saves into a .csv
 - Tracks the avergae local density of active particles over time and saves to a .csv